 Bristol-Myers is a global biopharmaceutical company with revenues of more than $40 billion.
 Following its controversial acquisition of Celgene for $74 billion in November 2019, the merged company now markets a long list of pharmaceuticals, including Revlimid, Eliquis and Opdivo, which treat cardiovascular, oncology and immunological diseases.
 The company expects profit growth to come from four sources: sales volume increases from current products, development and launch of new medicines, life cycle management and synergies from the Celgene acquisition.
 Bristol-Myers’ financial priorities include reducing its elevated yet manageable $46 billion in debt from the Celgene deal and investing in new treatments.

-BMY shares provide a generous 3% yield, well-covered by its enormous $13.5 billion in free cash flow this year.
-Earnings are expected to increase by 33% and 18% in 2020 and 2021, respectively, in large part due to the benefits from the Celgene deal.
-Its forward P/E is a modest 7.6x, based on next year’s estimate.
+BMY shares provide a generous 3.2% yield, well-covered by its enormous $11.7 billion in free cash flow in the last year.
+Earnings are expected to increase by 36% and 17% in 2020 and 2021, respectively, in large part due to the benefits from the Celgene deal.
+Its forward P/E is a modest 8.2x, based on 2021 estimates.
 Investors are paying a bargain price for this asset – a true value investment.

 Bruce has more than 25 years of value investing experience, managing institutional portfolios, mutual funds, and private client accounts.
 He has led two successful investment platform turnarounds, co-founded an investment management firm, and was principal of a $3 billion (AUM) employee-owned investment management company.
 Now he is helping his Cabot Undervalued Stocks Advisor readers find those undervalued stocks that let you buy low and sell high!Learn More >>